Wang-Cankun/Wang-Cankun/README.md

 #### I'm a Bioinformatics & Biomedical researcher at The Ohio State University Wexner Medical Center.

-#### I build full-stack applications and deep learning models to study transcriptional regulation.
+#### I build full-stack web applications and deep learning workflows to study transcriptional regulation.

 ##### Working on